Matias-Bertolo/Library/README.md

 # Library
 proyecto de libreria web

+create a database called libreria. run proyect with netbeans and now you can make a loan of books if you want to make some books, must change in workbench type user to admin so you have admin rights hope have fun!!

--donde se pueden hacer prestamos de libros
+Se pueden hacer prestamos de libros

 crear autores.
 crear ditoriales